-Student complaints related to the denial or neglect of disability accommodations should be addressed to the Dean of Student Success, who is the college's compliance officer for Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
-The director's office is located in the Reynolds Center on the south campus in the Dr. Barbara C. Baxter Learning Success Center, telephone 870-733-6790.
+Student complaints related to the denial or neglect of disability accommodations should be addressed to the Associate Vice Chancellor for Student Success, who is the college's compliance officer for Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+The office is located in the Reynolds Center on the south campus in the Dr. Barbara C. Baxter Learning Success Center, telephone 870-733-6790.